-LIVESTOCK SHOW INFO: The livestock show will be held “live” this year in small groups.
-We are excited that the exhibitors get to show their animals in the ring.
-More details to follow, for certain, we will have the show livestreamed.
-It will be broadcasted on our home page, TRICOUNTYFAIR.COM, for all interested parties to watch.
+LIVESTOCK SHOW INFO: We will have a normal livestock show this year.
+Exhibitors will be able to show in person and the public may attend.
+We will still offer the livestream option for those that can’t be here in person.
+We will have a link on our home page, WWW.TRICOUNTYFAIR.COM for all interested parties to watch.
 We will also include the show schedule so you can watch your favorite exhibitor.
 The show will be recorded and we will keep the livestream link on our site after the show.
+The livestream is brought to you by Jason Brown and Laughing Parrot Productions.

-AUCTION INFO: The auction dates are 6/22/21-6/25/21 (Tuesday-Friday).
-It will close at 7PM on Friday, 6/25/21.
-Add-ons will remain active through Monday, 6/28/21.
+The auction will be online.
+The auction dates are 6/23/21-6/26/21 (Wednesday-Saturday).
+It will close at 7PM on Saturday, 6/26/21.
+The sale will close “race horse style” which means the clock will reset each time a bid is updated on an animal.
+The clock will stop and the auction will close as soon as no new bids come in Add-Ons will remain active through Monday, 6/28/21.
 As a buyer, you can purchase an entire animal, split with family and friends, purchase and donate back to the exhibitor or to the auction committee as a resale.
 Or, you can add-on a flat dollar amount to one or multiple exhibitors.
 See below for buyer registration instructions.